Billy Mitchell (gamer): Return to gaming

 On July 26, 2007, 25 years after Mitchell's first record-setting performance, Mitchell again retook the Donkey Kong record with a score of 1,050,200.
-This score was known as the "Mortgage Brokers" score, as it was made while Mitchell was attending the annual convention for the Florida Association of Mortgage Brokers.
+This score was known as the "Mortgage Brokers" score, as it was allegedly achieved while Mitchell was attending the annual convention for the Florida Association of Mortgage Brokers.
 The 2007 score was surpassed on February 26, 2010, by Hank Chien, who temporarily held the record.
 On July 24, 2010, Mitchell reclaimed the record with a score of 1,062,800 at the Boomers arcade in Dania, Florida.
-It was the last time he held the record after it was broken by Wiebe later that year and others since then.
+It was the last time he held the record after it was broken by Wiebe later that year, and others since then.

 Mitchell placed eighth out of eight in the Microsoft Xbox 360 Pac-Man World Championships on June 4, 2007.
 In 2008, he became the first video game player on a Topps Allen & Ginter trading card.

-In 2015, Mitchell filed a lawsuit against Cartoon Network, saying that in Regular Show, a character who cheats at video games called Garrett Bobby Ferguson (GBF) infringed on his likeness.
+In 2015, Mitchell filed a lawsuit against Cartoon Network, saying that in the series Regular Show, a character named Garrett Bobby Ferguson (GBF) who cheats at video games infringed on his likeness.
 United States District Court for the District of New Jersey Judge Anne Elise Thompson threw out the lawsuit, saying that "the television character does not match the plaintiff in appearance".